Data-Robusta/data-robusta/presentation_notes.md

 In 1997 heavy rain wiped out approximately 25% of Colombia's coffee plants.
 This caused global coffee prices to skyrocket to 2.5x the normal price.
 It took over 3 years for prices to return to normal.
 70% of Colombia's coffee is produced by single family farmers.

+slide: Jaime and his fam

-slide: Farmers like my friend Jaime rely on stable coffee prices to provide for their family.
+Farmers like my friend Jaime rely on stable coffee prices to provide for their family and events like the floods of 1997 are devestating.

 Price spikes like this may cause a slight cost increase in your morning cup of joe, but for these farmers it destroys their livelihood.